lsartori94/javaGlobantCourse/README.md

-# javaGlobantCourse
+# javaGlobantCourseProject2
-Repository for the final project
+Repository for the final project #2, a comic render system